mszan/demo-auth-jwt-nestjs-react/README.md

     <img src="https://img.shields.io/badge/JWT-000000.svg?style=flat-square&logo=JSON%20web%20tokens&logoColor=white" alt="JWT">
 </p>

-A simple authentication demo using NestJS and React, showcasing JWT-based authentication with a focus on modularity and scalability.
+A simple demo project using NestJS and React, showcasing JWT-based authentication with a focus on modularity and scalability.

-Key features:

--   Full-stack TypeScript implementation with ESM modules
--   Containerized microservices architecture using Docker
--   Backend built with NestJS, Mikro-ORM, and Passport.js
--   Frontend built with React, Vite, and Ant Design
--   PostgreSQL database for data persistence
--   Comprehensive test coverage with Vitest
--   OpenAPI documentation generation with Swagger
--   Development environment with hot-reloading and debugging support

 ## Architecture

 This project is built using a microservices architecture, leveraging NestJS for the backend and React with Vite for the frontend.
 Although it's structured more like a monorepo, it maintains a clear separation of concerns between each service.
 It's relatively easy to split this repository into smaller parts or add other independent services (e.g. with git submodules) without affecting the overall functionality.

-As mentioned, every service works independently, allowing for modular development and deployment, even in big teams.
+As mentioned, every service works independently, allowing for modular development and deployment, even in large teams.
 Each service can be developed, tested, deployed, and scaled independently, which is a key advantage of this architecture.
 For the simplicity of this demo, we're utilizing Docker and Docker Compose.
 In a real world scenario, we'd likely use a more complex orchestration tool like Kubernetes (e.g. with ArgoCD), preferably over a cloud provider like AWS, GCP, or Azure.
 We'd also use a CI/CD pipeline to fully automate the deployment process, ensuring that each service can be deployed independently without affecting the others, also allowing for rolling updates and zero downtime deployments.
 We may also consider extracting some services into cloud (e.g RDS for databases, S3 for file storage, SQS for message queues etc.) to further enhance scalability and reliability.

 Services that may want to use shared code (e.g. shared types, interfaces, configurations, etc.) may want to implement a shared library, which can be easily imported into each service.
 This allows for easy sharing of code between services, while still maintaining the modularity and independence of each service.
 The shared library can be developed, tested, and deployed independently, allowing for easy updates and changes without affecting the other services.
 Most reliable way to do this would be to use git submodules or to create a separate shared service.